-Exception handling and replication are two mechanisms that increase the reliability of applications.
-Exception handling helps programmers to control situations in which the normal flow of a program execution cannot continue.
+Exception handling and replication are two mechanisms that increase software reliability.
+Exception handling helps programmers control situations in which the normal flow of a program execution cannot continue.
 Replication handles system failures.
-Exceptions handling and replication do not apply to the same situations and are two complementary mechanisms to increase the reliability of applications.
-Moreover, each technique can benefit from the other: exception handling capabilities can rely on replication mechanisms while replication can be further secured by using exceptions.
+Exceptions handling and replication do not apply in the same way to the same situations and thus are two complementary mechanisms to increase software reliability.
 The paper proposes a specification of an execution history oriented exception handling system for an agent language and middleware providing replication.
-The paper proposes an original signaling algorithms taking into account replicated agents and a rationale of how exception handling and replication mechanisms can combine to increase the capability of programmers to achieve reliable agent-based applications.
+This paper proposes an original signaling algorithm adapted to replicated agents and a rationale of how exception handling and replication mechanisms can combine to increase programmers' capability to achieve reliable agent-based applications.

-INTRODUCTION 1.
+1. INTRODUCTION

-Exception handling and replication are two mechanisms (algorithms and architectures) dedicated to reliability and faulttolerance that we wish to associate.
+Exception handling (EH) and replication are two mechanisms (algorithms and architectures) dedicated to reliability and fault-tolerance that we wish to associate.
 Replication handles failures whereas exceptions enable programmers to dynamically handle those situations that prevent software from running normally.

-An agent replication system [14, 8] is able to replace an agent (provided he has been replicated) thats fails by one of its (active or passive) replicas.
-This is transparent to software users and does not require any additional code from programmers.
-A failure is generally detected when an agent does not answer any more to messages since a given amount of time, either because network connections are lost or because the machine on which the agent ran is switched off.
-Active replication systems include algorithms capable of identifying the most critical agents to automatically create replicas of them.
-All messages sent to an agent in active replication are transmitted to all of its replicas, which process the same message in parallel.
-In passive replication, there is only one replica (called leader) which processes messages and sends periodically state updates to the other replicas.
-In semi-active replication, the replica selected as a leader, by the replication system, receives the messages from other client agents and forwards them to the other replicas.
+An agent replication system [12, 7] is able to replace an agent (provided he has been replicated) that fails by one of its (active or passive) replicas.
+This replacement is as seamless as possible to software users and does not require any additional code from programmers.
+A failure is generally detected when an agent fails answering to messages for a given amount of time, either because network connections are lost or because the machine on which the agent ran is switched off.
+Active replication systems include algorithms capable of identifying the most critical

+Copyright 2008 ACM 978-1-60558-229-0 ...\$5.00.

+Chouki Tibermacine LIRMM, UMR 5506 CNRS and Univ.
+Montpellier 2 Montpellier, France agents to automatically replicate them.
+When replication is active, messages sent to an agent are transmitted to all its replicas, which process the same message in parallel.
+When replication is passive, a single replica (the leader) processes messages and periodically sends state updates to the other replicas.
 Exceptions are situations in which the standard control flow of a program execution cannot continue.
 An exception is not a failure because it is a kind of answer from the agent.
-It indicates what the agent is unable to continue its task the standard way but that he is still alive.

-Exception handling and replication do not apply to the same situations and are different in nature : replication is preventive and exception handling is curative.
+It indicates that the agent is unable to continue its task the standard way but that he is still alive.
+EH and replication do not apply to the same situations and of different nature: replication is preventive and EH is curative.
 However, both mechanisms are obviously very complementary.
-In the context of the FACOMA project that studies adaptive reliability of large scaled multi-agent applications we are studying an exception handling system capable of working on top of a replication system.
-The goal of this global project is then threefold:
+In the context of the FACOMA1 project that studies the adaptive reliability of large scaled multi-agent applications, we are proposing an exception handling system (EHS) capable of working on top of a replication system.
+The motivation for integrating these two mechanisms is threefold:

+Sylvain Vauttier LGI2P, Ecole des Mines d'Alès Nîmes, France Sylvain.Vauttier@ema.fr

-- The combination of replication mechanisms and exception handling in general is a new an interesting challenge for software reliability. - Exception handling can improve replication.
-Firstly, the replication system implementation can be made more robust by internally using exceptions.
-Secondly it can improve replication strategies, for example, with passive replication, the signaling of a system exception by the leader can become a new case where a replica can be activated in place of it.
+- The combination of replication mechanisms and EH in general is a new and interesting challenge for software reliability. - EH can improve replication.
+Firstly, the implementation of the replication system can be made more robust by internally using exceptions.
+Secondly the use of exceptions can improve replication strategies.
+For example, with passive replication, the signaling of a system exception by the leader can become a new situation for the replication system to replace the leader by one of its replicas. - Replication can also improve EH by providing active copies of the computation state.